Q: Why is your externship more affordable than other companies?

 Q: When I go through your externship will I improve my scores on the USMLE?

 A:Yes.
-We get many externs who take our rotation to just improve on CS with the help of first aid for the board.
-You are sure to get more confident in USMLE CS exam studying here.
+We get many externs who take our rotation to just improve on CS or CK or step 3.
+You will be more confident in USMLE CS, ck or step 3 exam studying here.

 Q:Do I have to pass all of my exams in order to do an externship?